d4r1us-drk/dotfiles/README.md

 - Music Player (cmus)
 - File Manager (vifm)
 - News Reader (newsboat)

+## Keychords
+A keychord refers to a combination of two or more keybindings pressed one after another to trigger a specific action or function.
+This feature is particularly powerful for users who want to improve their workflow by assigning complex layers of keybindings for all kinds of purposes.
+The keychord patch in dwm extends its native keybinding capabilities, allowing users to create powerful and efficient combinations for various tasks.

+An analogous example can be drawn from the Emacs text editor, which pioneered the concept of keychords.
+In Emacs, pressing a sequence of keybindings in order, such as "Ctrl" and "x," followed by "Ctrl" and "f" (written as `C-x C-f`), opens the file menu.

+In my dwm build I use keychords for changing keyboard layouts, launching applications or scratchpads and more.
+This is the way I manage some of my keybindings, so I can have tons of keybindings for whatever I will ever need.

 ## Main Configuration Files
 - `user/.config/suckless/dwm/config.h`: Main configuration file for dwm.